dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 (input):1:11
 ```

+More generally, the type of an optional value is `Optional T` where `T` is the
+type of the element that might be present.

-You can make arbitrary expressions `Optional`.
-Here are some nested `Optional`
+You can make arbitrary expressions `Optional`, such as the following nested
-types that are valid:
+`Optional` types that are valid:

 * `Optional (List Text)`